cosmos/cosmos-sdk/docs/spec/staking/end_block.md

 ## Queues

-Within staking, certain state-transitions are not instantaneous but take place of a duration of time (typically the unbonding period).
+Within staking, certain state-transitions are not instantaneous but take place over a duration of time (typically the unbonding period).
 When these transitions are mature certain operations must take place in order to complete the state operation.
 This is achieved through the use of queues which are checked/processed at the end of each block.

 ### Unbonding Validators

-When a validator is kicked out of the bonded validator set (either through being jailed, or not having sufficient bonded tokens) it begin the unbonding process - as well as all its delegations begin unbonding while still being delegated to this validator.
+When a validator is kicked out of the bonded validator set (either through being jailed, or not having sufficient bonded tokens) it begins the unbonding process - as well as all its delegations begin unbonding while still being delegated to this validator.
 At this point the validator is said to an unbonding validator, whereby it will mature to become an unbonded validator after the unbonding period has passed.

 Each block the validator queue is to be checked for mature unbonding validators.
 For all unbonding validators that have finished their unbonding